MelkoCollective/CDL_2020/Project_4_Ising_Annealer/README.md

 * Description:  Perform thermal annealing to solve for the groundstate of disordered Ising models.
 * Work:         Using the original task 2 code we created a new version [Task 2](./Task_2.ipynb).
-* New Code:
+* Notes:        Challenge 1 is addressed in this task.

 ### Task 3

-- Apply what you have learned to solve the Hydrogen molecule groundstate.
+* Description:  Apply what you have learned to solve the Hydrogen molecule groundstate.
+* Work:         Using task 3 code, augmented with previous work done during CDL 2020 we created [Task 3](./Task_3-Challenge4.ipynb)
+* Notes:        Use Task_3-Challenge4 as it includes a section for addressing challenge 4 for task 3.

 ### Further Challenges: